-Operating segments are presented using the 'management approach', where the information presented is on the same basis as the internal reports provided to the Chief Operating Decision Makers ('CODM').
-The CODM is responsible for the allocation of resources to operating segments and assessing their performance.
+Operating segments are presented using the 'management approach', where the information presented is on the same basis as the internal reports provided to the Board (the Chief Operating Decision Makers ('CODM') of the business).
+The Board is responsible for the allocation of resources to operating segments and assessing their performance.